jpark8215/TweakMyText/docs/DEVELOPER_DOCUMENTATION.md

 #### `TextRewriter.tsx`
 - Main rewriting interface with centered, responsive layout
 - Token usage validation and real-time feedback
+- **Enhanced export tracking**: Comprehensive logging and error handling for all subscription tiers
 - Progressive disclosure for rewrite summary and history
 - Consistent button styling across all controls